2 Examples Of The Gospel Law

 A Final Word

-An Automated Transcript Of The Video Teaching
+An Automated Transcript Of The Teaching Video

 I’d like to welcome you back for another study in the Word of God.
 In our previous study, I tried to answer the question—What Is The Gospel Law?
 In a nutshell, I believe the gospel law is a living union—the living union of the soul with the Lord Jesus Christ.
 Now, at the close of last week’s study, I mentioned that I wanted to share with you some examples of the gospel law from the Bible, but I realized after I finish last week’s teaching, that I failed to tie together two loose ends.
 So, before we look at some examples, I’d like to review with you the diagram that I presented to you last time.
 I call it the Framework of Sovereign Grace.
 And if you’ll exercise a little bit of patience, I’ll go over once again the salient points of this diagram.
 I’ll lay out for you my view on the gospel law and then I’ll be able to tie together the two loose ends, which will lead us to consider some examples of the gospel law from the Word of God.